· · 619 posts

 Ultimate Cost Comparison of Electricity Sources (2025)

 Ultimate Cost Comparison of Electricity Sources (2025) This table reflects all major lifecycle and system-wide costs—including land, maintenance, equipment replacement, disposal, grid integration, intermittency coverage, backup generation, transmission, and permitting—excluding carbon taxes and subsidies.
+Assumes that Wind and Solar are managed optimally, without delays or climate events - excluding storage and grid modernization costs.

 These costs now include: